Mridul-Gulati/Bike-Rental-Prediction/README.md

 This repository contains R scripts for performing exploratory data analysis (EDA), building a Random Forest model, and evaluating its performance on a bike rental dataset.

 ## 🗂️ Files
-* bike_analysis.R: R script for data analysis, visualization, and modeling.
+* R-Assessment-MridulGulati.R: R script for data analysis, visualization, and modeling.
 * Bike.xlsx: Sample dataset for bike rentals.

 ## 🛠️ Requirements